Lying prisoners: New laws crack down on jailhouse informants

 Connecticut’s new law also requires judges to hold a pre-trial hearing, if requested by the defense, on whether an informant’s testimony is reliable and admissible.

-In November, Illinois lawmakers overrode a veto by Republican Gov. Bruce Rauner and approved one of the nation’s toughest tests for allowing testimony by jailhouse informants.
+In November, Illinois lawmakers overrode a veto by then-Gov. Bruce Rauner, a Republican, and approved one of the nation’s toughest tests for allowing testimony by jailhouse informants.
 It requires judges to make pretrial inquiries into the veracity of prisoners’ testimony before allowing or barring it.

 One of the advocates for the Illinois law was James Kluppelberg, who was exonerated after spending 25 years in prison for setting a fire in Chicago that killed a woman and her five children in 1984.
 A jailhouse informant who implicated Kluppelberg four years after the fire later recanted his story and admitted he testified to reduce his potential prison time to criminal charges he was facing.